cd ~/Angga

 fieldalignment -fix ./...

-This command will recursively scan all directories and adjust the struct field order for optimal memory usage.
+This command recursively scans all directories and automatically adjusts struct field ordering for optimal memory usage, eliminating the need for manual reorganization.